-Almost all divorce cases involve making a decision regarding division of property and assets.
+Almost all divorce cases involve making a decision regarding the division of property and assets.
 In some cases, spouses are able to come down to a mutual agreement and no disputes arise, while in others, the case is taken to the court.
 The latter usually happens when there are significant assets involved and lifestyles are at stake.

-Regardless of how complicated or simple your property division issue may be, it is imperative that you seek legal assistance of a reliable and experienced property division attorney to ensure that your financial interests are protected.
+Regardless of how complicated or simple your property division issue may be, it is imperative that you seek the legal assistance of a reliable and experienced property division attorney to ensure that your financial interests are protected.
 At the Law Office of Fedor Kozlov, P.C., our property division attorneys have helped many clients get fair property settlement in divorce and achieve a better position for their post-divorce life.

 How Property Division is decided?